The Surge 2

-The Surge 2 is a 2019 action role-playing video game developed by Deck13 Interactive and published by Focus Home Interactive for Microsoft Windows, PlayStation 4, Xbox One, and Amazon Luna.
-It is the sequel to 2017's The Surge.
+The Surge 2 is a 2019 action role-playing video game developed by Deck13 Interactive and published by Focus Home Interactive, that is the sequel to The Surge.
+The game was released for PlayStation 4, Windows, and Xbox One on 24 September 2019, while an Amazon Luna version released on 20 October 2020.
+It received positive reviews from critics.

 Gameplay

 The Surge 2 is an action role-playing game played from a third-person perspective.
 The game features a character creator which allows players to customize the appearances and gender of their player avatar.
 Players can utilize a variety of melee weapons to defeat enemies, whose limbs can be targeted and removed individually.
 Players can also dodge and parry attacks, which requires players to properly angulate their equipped weapon.
 Combat drones and consumables such as bio-sensors can also be deployed.
 When players kill or dismember their opponents, they can collect and equip the weapons, armor enhancements or tech left by them.
 Jericho city, the game's setting, offers alternate paths which players can explore freely.
 In the game, players will meet different non-playable characters and have to make different choices which will affect the game's world and story.
 Players can also leave graffiti messages in their game's world for other players to see.